 Flooding the screen with lengthy and non-relevant information disappoints users, leading to poor UX.
 As a result, they may uninstall your app or unsubscribe to the services.

 Carefully craft and observe the content before sharing.
 Stop beating around the bush.
 Always share necessary and relevant information about your offerings.
 Otherwise, you might lose your existing customers.

 Here are some handy tips to help you craft the relevant content for your notifications.

 - Keep the texts short and precise.

 - Share information that adds value to the users.

 - Send alerts about discounts or new launches.

 - Share compelling content that encourages users to buy your services.
 Observe the following screenshot of the leading online food delivery app Zomato.
-The series of notifications are gripping and powerful enough to leave a good impression on users.
+The series of notifications is gripping and powerful enough to leave a good impression on users.

-- Segment your customers as per their interests, age, gender, location, and send customized text for targeted promotions.
+- Segment your customers as per their interests, age, gender, and location, and send customized text for targeted promotions.

 3. Provide Control to the Users